Raasay: 19th and 20th centuries

 In 1843 the last laird, John Macleod, was deep in debt and chose to emigrate to Tasmania having sold Raasay for 35,000 guineas to George Rainy.
-After the failure of the potato harvests in the 1840s, the new owner decided to convert as much arable land as possible to sheep farming.
+After the Highland Potato Famine of the 1840s, the new owner decided to convert as much arable land as possible to large scale sheep farming.
 This required the removal of the islanders, and his solution was to ban marriage.
-Several townships were cleared including Hallaig and Screapadal.
+Several townships were cleared including most of the inhabited areas of the east coast.
+Hallaig was emptied in 1852-54 and the ruins of at least 25 buildings remain visible.
+North and South Screapadal are further north and contained at least 30 buildings when still inhabited.
 Two boatloads of emigrants left for Portland in Australia in 1854 as a result, and another 165 left for the same destination in 1865.
 The estate was then sold to Edward Wood, and conflicts between the laird and the islanders grew as he decided to turn the island over to sporting purposes.
+Near Oskaig, there is a row of six houses which are known as Manitoba.
+Locals believe that this was a gathering place for people about to embark on emigrating to Canada in the late 19th century.

 On 20 September 1862 the steamship Irishman ran aground on "Skernataid Rock" between Raasay and Scalpay.
 A 9.2 m vessel Spindrift is also recorded as having become jammed under the ferry pier at the sound end of the island and broken in two by the rising tide at an unspecified date.